Chris Jericho: Early appearances (1996–1997)

-Jericho debuted for WCW on August 20, 1996, by defeating Mr. JL, which aired on the August 31 episode of Saturday Night.
-Jericho's televised debut in WCW occurred on the August 26 episode of Monday Nitro against Alex Wright in a match which ended in a no contest.
-He made his pay-per-view debut on September 15 against Chris Benoit in a losing effort at Fall Brawl.
+Jericho debuted for WCW on August 20, 1996, by defeating Mr. JL, which aired on the August 31 episode of WCW Saturday Night.
+Jericho's televised debut in WCW occurred on the August 26 episode of WCW Monday Nitro against Alex Wright in a match which ended in a no contest.
+He made his pay-per-view debut on September 15 against Chris Benoit in a losing effort at Fall Brawl '96: War Games.
 The following month, at Halloween Havoc, Jericho lost to nWo member Syxx due to biased officiating by nWo referee Nick Patrick.
 This led to a match between Jericho and Patrick at World War 3, which stipulated that Jericho's one arm would be tied behind his back.
 Despite the odds stacked against him, Jericho won the match.
-Later that night, Jericho participated in the namesake battle royal for a future WCW World Heavyweight Championship match but failed to win the match.
+Later that night, Jericho participated in the World War 3 match for a future WCW World Heavyweight Championship match but failed to win the match.

 Jericho represented WCW against nWo Japan member Masahiro Chono in a losing effort at the nWo Souled Out event.
-At SuperBrawl VII, Jericho unsuccessfully challenged Eddie Guerrero for the United States Heavyweight Championship.
+At SuperBrawl VII, Jericho unsuccessfully challenged Eddie Guerrero for the WCW United States Heavyweight Championship.

 Cruiserweight Champion (1997–1998)

-On June 28, 1997, Jericho defeated Syxx at a Saturday Nitro live event in Los Angeles and won the WCW Cruiserweight Championship, his first championship with WCW.
+On June 28, 1997, Jericho defeated Syxx at a Saturday Nitro house show in Los Angeles, California to win the WCW Cruiserweight Championship, his first championship with WCW.
 He lost the title to Alex Wright a month later on Monday Nitro.
-He lost a second title match with Wright at Road Wild before reclaiming the Cruiserweight Championship from Wright in an August 16th match on Saturday Night.
+He lost a second title match with Wright at Road Wild before reclaiming the Cruiserweight Championship from Wright in an August 16 match on Saturday Night.
 Jericho defended the championship against Eddie Guerrero at Clash of the Champions XXXV before losing to Guerrero in September at Fall Brawl, ending his second cruiserweight title run.
 He won the title again in January with a victory over Rey Mysterio Jr. at Souled Out, after which Jericho turned heel and assaulted Mysterio's knee with a toolbox.
 After Jericho repeatedly refusing requests from Juventud Guerrera for a title match, the two fought a title versus mask match at SuperBrawl VIII where Guerrera lost and removed his mask.
-Following this match, Jericho began an gimmick of collecting and wearing to the ring trophy items from his defeated opponents, such as Guerrera's mask, Prince Iaukea's Hawaiian dress, and a headband from Disco Inferno.
+Following this match, Jericho began a gimmick of collecting and wearing to the ring trophies from his defeated opponents, such as Guerrera's mask, Prince Iaukea's Hawaiian dress, and a headband from Disco Inferno.